Dugy/quick_arg_parser/README.md

 Anything behind a ` -- ` separator will be considered an argument, no matter how closely it resembles an option.

+If you expect an unlimited number of arguments, you can access them all through `MainArguments`' public variable named `arguments`.
+The first one in the vector is the first argument after the program name.

+To implement a behaviour where the first argument is actually a command, like with `git`, the arguments have to be parsed separately for each command.
+Quick Arg Parser does not facilitate this, but it can be used with it by dealing with the first argument through a usual `if`/`else if` group, then constructing `MainArguments` instantiations with `{argc - 1, argv + 1}`.

 ### Automatic help entry
 Calling the program with `--help` or `-?` will print the expected number of arguments and all options, also listing their help entries if set.